-India media storm over 10-year-old pregnant rape victim - BBC News
+The pregnant child caught in a media storm

 Medical tests so far show that her health is "good" though she suffers from "mild anaemia".

-But there are other concerns - she was born with a hole in her heart which was plugged in 2013 and though doctors say it's unlikely to interfere with her pregnancy, the fact remains that she is way too young to give birth.
+But there are other concerns.
+The girl was born with a hole in her heart, which was plugged in 2013.
+Although doctors say it's unlikely to interfere with her pregnancy, the fact remains that she is way too young to give birth.

-Every year, 45,000 adult women die during childbirth in India and the risk of pregnant girls under the age of 15 years dying is two-and-a-half times higher than that for women above 20.
+Every year, 45,000 adult women die during childbirth in India.
+The risk of pregnant girls under the age of 15 years dying is two-and-a-half times higher than that for women above 20.
 Doctors say the risk is even higher for someone who is only 10.

 It's a concern the Supreme Court took on board, but the judges still ruled that the pregnancy could continue.